AjaydeepSamra/Capstone-demo/README.md

 Baseline models used were SARIMAX, Linear Regression and Decision Tree Classifier.
 Out of these three models Linear regression was the best one.

+After that grid search with 5 fold verification was used to find the best possible model.
+The best model is DecisionTreeRegressor with the following parmeters:
+max_depth: 20
+min_samples_leaf: 4
+min_samples_split: 2

 ### Project Flowchart
 Project is done step by step and is easy to follow along/ ( Notebooks folder- notebooks are numbered)